 There is a wealth of data on academic publications, going back a hundred years or more, and this is now held electronically.
 Some is freely available, some of the rest can be purchased.
-There is great commercial interest in the analysis of this data too, for both intellectual and commercial reasons, as it represents an important output from academics and a marker of the research and innovation process.
+There is great interest in the analysis of this data too, for both intellectual and commercial reasons, as it represents an important output from academics and a marker of the research and innovation process.
 The study of this data, a field known as Scientometrics or Bibliometrics, is therefore an ideal area for the application of ideas from Complexity and Networks.

 I am interested in this data at various levels.
 It poses interesting questions in terms of theoretical graph analysis.
-The data is used to look at the performance of researchers or research units such as Universities.
+The data is used to look at the performance of individual researchers or to evaluate whole units such as Universities.
 Trying to improve these methods is an interesting theoretical problem with immediate practical and commercial applications.
 So any new ideas can be tested and then applied in the real world.
 This data can be seen as the best documented footprint of innovation processes in the human society so there are broad and fascinating social science questions which might be studied.

 - I have been looking at new ways to analyse citation networks.
 This is the directed network formed when the vertices are published documents, and the links are defined by the references in the bibliography of one document to older, previously published documents.
 Academic papers, patents and court judgements are some examples of document sets that are used to create large citation networks.
 My thesis is that any network constrained by time (citations always point backwards in time) needs to be analysed with that constraint taken into account (see my blog on time constrained networks).
 A trivial example is that there is no point using total degree for these networks, in-degree (citation count) and out-degree (length of bibliography) need to be treated separately.